 This is very often what happens to people who move abroad for a longer period of time or even just for a couple of months for a given assignment.
 They experience a range of emotions from excitement by the novelty, through anger of everything being so different or sadness of being 5 time zones away from friends and family, to happiness of experiencing new things and growing as a person.
 All of these are normal, but some of them tougher to stand than others.

 Depending on where you grew up, on what are your cultural frames of reference and how much you have worked with the British in the past, naturally you might find different things surprising.
-Let us know in the comments about your experiences: where have you lived, where have you worked and are there any other things that you found surprising about the British way of living and working!
+Let me know in the comments about your experiences: where have you lived, where have you worked and are there any other things that you found surprising about the British way of living and working!

 Ready?
 Let’s go!